Bayesian regression with spatio-temporal varying coefficients: Numerical analyses

 Public health records in Mexico are obtained through the National System for Epidemiology Surveillance (SINAVE).
 This system gathers information from the whole country and all institutions of the national system of health.
 Information is available from 1985 to date for all 32 states of Mexico.
 We will concentrate in two big groups of diseases, gastrointestinal and respiratory.
 Each of this groups is formed by several specific diseases, say: amebiasis, cholera, typhoid, intestinal infection, intoxication, salmonellosis and shigellosis, for the gastrointestinal group; and asthma, pharyngitis, acute respiratory infections, influenza and pneumonia, for the respiratory group.

 Since the information of all specific diseases is not available for the same years, we will concentrate on a window of five years, from 2011 to 2015 (60 months) for the two disease groups.
-Additionally, we will require two more variables, the percentage of illiterate people as a poverty indicator, to capture the trend, and the population size (number of inhabitants) as an offset.
+Additionally, we will require two more variables, the percentage of illiterate people as a marginality indicator, to capture the trend, and the population size (number of inhabitants) as an offset.

-We now apply our Bayesian regression model with spatio-temporal varying coefficients to the motivating study of climate change impact on morbidity of gastrointestinal and respiratory diseases in Mexico mentioned in Section \ref{sec:intro}.
+We now apply our Bayesian regression model, with spatio-temporal varying coefficients and STN prior, to the motivating study of climate impact on morbidity of gastrointestinal and respiratory diseases in Mexico, mentioned in Section \ref{sec:intro}.

 To state the model we define variables: $Y_{i,t}=\log\left(N_{i,t}/P_{i,t}\right)$ is the morbidity rate (in log scale), where $N_{i,t}$ is number of disease cases and $P_{i,t}$ is the population size; $X_{i,t,1}$ is the average pluvial precipitation (in log scale); $X_{i,t,2}$ is the average temperature (in log scale); and $X_{i,t,3}$ is the percentage of illiterate people (in log scale), for state $i=1,\ldots,n$ and month $t=1,\ldots,T$, with $n=32$ and $T=60$.
 The maximum temperature will not be used in the model due to a high correlation with the average temperature.
 The model is therefore as in equations \eqref{eq:predictor} and \eqref{eq:normal} with $p=3$ and $\tau_{i,t}=\tau_i$.